-It was developed by the International Digital Publishing Forum (IDPF), which is now part of the World Wide Web Consortium and superseded the old Open ebook format (OEB) in 2007.
+It was developed by the International Digital Publishing Forum (IDPF).
+It is now part of the World Wide Web Consortium and superseded the old Open ebook format (OEB) in 2007.

-It is an open-source ebook file that can be compared to how .mp3 files became an industry standard for music.
+Because it is an open-source ebook file, you can compare it to how .mp3 files became an industry standard for music.

 The book format can be used with tools such as the EPUBReader Firefox add-on, Adobe Digital Editions, and QuickReader.

 Devices that can open an epub file include iBooks on an iPhone, iPod Touch, or iPad.
 It can also be used on Sony Readers, Kobo Reader, and the Nook from Barnes & Noble.

-In fact, the format is an open standard, and .epub books can be used on almost any reading program or device.
+In fact, the format is an open standard, and almost any reading program or device can use .epub books.